oracle/cluster-api-provider-oci/docs/src/gs/advanced.md

    ```

 If the above setting is used, and [Cluster Identity][cluster-identity] is not used, the OCICluster will
-go into error state, and the following error will show up in the CAPOCI pod logs as well as when a
+go into error state, and the following error will show up in the CAPOCI pod logs.

-`kubectl describe` action is performed on the OCICluster object.
+`OCI authentication credentials could not be retrieved from pod or cluster level,please install Cluster API Provider for OCI with OCI authentication credentials or set Cluster Identity in the OCICluster`

 [cluster-identity]: ./multi-tenancy.md